wan-yang/COLUMBIA-COVID19-PROJECTIONS-FOR-NYC/README.md

 #### 2/3/2021 Updates on model projections:
 Starting this week, our model projections also account for vaccination.
 For model training, observed vaccination rates by age and UHF are used as model input.
 For model projections where future vaccination rates are not available, we use projected estimates.
 We assume vaccine efficay (VE) 14 days after the first vaccine dose is 85% and after 7 days of the second dose is 95%.
 For more detail, see https://www.medrxiv.org/content/10.1101/2021.01.21.21250228v1

+#### 2/10/2021 Updates on model projections:
+Starting this week, we use Model 1.6 (see above) for our projections.
+In addition to case and mortality data, the model is further trained on confirmed covid emergency department (ED) visit data.
+This likely allows more accurate estimates for younger age groups (those <45 years), for whom infection fatality risk is relatively low.

 ### References